Every year more and more bars come on the market. And choosing the best Olympic barbell for you gets more and more confusing.

 However, it does provide a decent amount of grip.

-There are tons more like this.
+There are tons of reviews like this.
 Even with the few negative reviews, they were not about the knurling (one person had one sleeve that didn’t spin very well and someone received a bar that looked used).

 The zinc finish helps to keep the costs down.
 But it also provides a decent amount of resistance to rust compared to bare steel, black phosphate or decorative chrome finishes that most budget bars use.